 Systems approaches to the biosciences

 World-class bioscience is critically dependent on new technologies, methodologies and resources.
-This priority aims to encourage research that will yield the next-generation of these 'new ways of working'.
-Projects should focus on underpinning and enabling one of the BBSRC strategic research priorities (food security, industrial biotechnology, bioscience underpinning health) or have potential, generic utility across one or more broad areas of the biosciences.
+This theme aims to encourage research that will yield the next-generation of these 'new ways of working'.
+Projects should focus on underpinning and enabling one of our strategic research priorities (food security, industrial biotechnology, bioscience underpinning health) or have potential, generic utility across one or more broad areas of the biosciences.

-A systems biology project may be performed at a number of different biological scales or it may integrate across scales.
-Grant proposals in systems biology can feature any part of BBSRC's remit, but would be particularly welcome if they support one or more of the strategic priorities of BBSRC (ref 1).
+Grant proposals utilising systems approaches can feature any part of our remit, but would be particularly welcome if they support one or more of our strategic priorities (ref 1).

 It is expected that proposals will require strong multidisciplinary partnerships between bioscientists and researchers in the physical sciences, engineering and information technology disciplines.